buildacubesat/CubeSat-Resources/docs/getting-started.md

 ## Regulatory Approval

 Regulatory approval depends on your location, your launch provider's location, and what you intend to do in orbit.

+!!! warning
+    Nothing on this site is legal advice.
+You will need to familiarize yourself with your countries legislation, rules and best practices around launching and operating a CubeSat.

 ### Radio Frequency Usage